The Dangers of Aluminium in Infant Formulas - And How to Minimize Risk!

 How HiPP Aims to Minimize the Risk of Metals

-To minimize the entry of heavy metals, the raw materials are subject to strict selection and comprehensive controls.
-HiPP has a comprehensive quality management system - checking for heavy metals is part of their usual analysis program, and they have decades of experience in this process.
-With these practices HiPP's products are able to satisfy the strict internal quality criteria and the strict legal requirements for baby food by the European Commission.
+HiPP uses strictly-controlled high-quality organic ingredients to protect babies and young children from unwanted substances.
+HiPP has a comprehensive quality management system and they have decades of experience in this process.
+With these practices HiPP's products are able to satisfy the strict internal quality criteria and the legal requirements for baby food by the European Commission.

 Carefully selected organic ingredients